-In January of 2011, I was asked by “The Gentlemen,” Brett Snider and Billy Federighi, a very creative and humorous, directing at Bandito Brothers, to shoot a series of AAA commercials.
+In January of 2011, I was asked to shoot a series of AAA commercials.
+It was with “The Gentlemen,” Brett Snider and Billy Federighi, a very creative and humorous directing duo at Bandito Brothers.
 The spots were hilarious and we all felt would be the perfect canvas for the Canon 5D platform.
-We would need to shoot four commercials in three days with one spot encompassing four company moves in a day: Fontana Raceway, Pomona Lake, a Residential House, and a Park.

-Smash cut to the power of the 5D camera.
-We had a 12 camera package which was the right cocktail to be able to leap frog from location to location as well as being able to leave a 6 camera package so that Elite Team member Mike Svitak could do his second unit racing action magic.
-My other team members consisted of Dave Knudson, Marc Margulies, Derek Edwards, Chris Moseley, Andrew Laboy and Jose De Los Angeles.
-Doug Leigh rocked out as our A camera operator on the BTS and Tim Holtermann came in to lend a hand on day three.
-Vashi Nedomansky was brought in to edit this baby on Adobe’s Premiere Pro CS5 Suite.
+We had a 12-camera package which was the right cocktail to be able to leapfrog from location to location as well as being able to leave a 6-camera package so that Elite Team member Mike Svitak could do his second unit racing action magic.

 Equipment used on this BTS: